fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/recurring-redemptions.md

 On the other hand, if nominee details are not provided, ensure that all holders know that they are opting out from the nomination facility.

 -   Send OTP to both Mobile number/Email address.
 This must be the mobile number/email address stored against the primary investor linked to the investment account associated with the purchase order.
-If there are multiple holders, send OTP to Mobile number/Email addresses of all holders.
+If there are multiple holders, send OTP to mobile number/email addresses of all holders.
 -   Accept OTP from all the holders and verify the OTP and ensure that the correct OTP is entered.
 -   Store all the consent-related information for audit purposes.

 #### 2. Create a MF Redemption plan

-Create a mf redemption plan using [Create a redemption plan](https://fintechprimitives.com/docs/api/#create-a-redemption-plan) api with `frequency`=`monthly` and `systematic`=`true`.
+Create a mf redemption plan using [create a redemption plan](https://fintechprimitives.com/docs/api/#create-a-redemption-plan) api with `frequency`=`monthly` and `systematic`=`true`

 `POST /v2/mf_redemption_plans`